DevExpress-Examples/wpf-scheduler-load-data-on-demand/Readme.md

 # WPF Scheduler - How to load data on demand

 This example loads appointments that fall into the specified date interval.
-The solution consists of three parts.
+The solution consists of three parts:

 * _Shared_.
 This shared project contains the data and the view used by other projects.
 The view maps events to view model’s handlers.
 The events are mapped to the view model's handlers.
 * _CommonDbContext_.
 This project implements a `SchedulingViewModel` that uses a single `DbContext` for the application.
 The DbContext is initialized once the view model is initialized.